hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 SORROW IN THE HEART,

 Yeh duniya hai ya aalam-e-bad-hawaasi,
-IS THIS THE WORLD OR SENSELESS UNIVERSE?
+IS THIS THE WORLD OR OR A CRAZY PLACE?

 Yeh duniya agar mil bhi jaaye toh kya hai,
 EVEN IF ONE GAINS THIS WORLD - SO WHAT!